ixvu/w4111_wiki/Query-proc.md

 + We built primary and secondary B+ trees with key = a.
 + Leaf page for primary index is data page.
 It stores the actual tuples.
 + Leaf page for secondary index is directory page.
 It stores a values with corresponding pointers to the actual tuples.
-+ this is simply a way to think about what is stored in data page and directory pages